mreppen/maxercises/README.md

 The intention is to keep it small, but not minimal.
 It imports a handful of other packages which the author considers a reasonable starting point.

-There is no promise of backward compability, so store a copy of the `.sty` file with each project.
+There is no promise of backward compatibility, so store a copy of the `.sty` file with each project.

 ## Usage